-Our management, with the participation of our chief executive officer and chief financial officer, has performed an evaluation of the effectiveness of our disclosure controls and procedures (as defined in Rule 13a-15(e) under the Exchange Act) as of the end of the period covered by this annual report, as required by Rule 13a-15(b) under the Exchange Act.
-Our management has concluded that our internal control over financial reporting was effective as of December 31, 2022.
-Our independent registered public accounting firm also audited and concluded that our internal control over financial reporting is effective as of December 31, 2022.
+Our management, with the participation of our chief executive officer and chief financial officer, has performed an evaluation of the effectiveness of our disclosure controls and procedures (as defined in Rule 13a-15(e) under the Exchange Act) as of December 31, 2023, as required by Rule 13a-15(b) under the Exchange Act, and has concluded that our internal control over financial reporting was effective as of December 31, 2023.
+Our independent registered public accounting firm also audited and concluded that our internal control over financial reporting is effective as of December 31, 2023.
 However, if we fail to maintain effective internal control over financial reporting in the future, we could suffer material misstatements in our financial statements and fail to meet our reporting obligations, which would likely cause investors to lose confidence in our reported financial information.
 This could in turn limit our access to capital markets, harm our results of operations and lead to a decline in the trading price of our ADSs.
-Additionally, ineffective internal control over financial reporting could expose us to increased risk of fraud or misuse of corporate assets and subject us to potential delisting from the stock exchange on which we list, regulatory investigations and civil or criminal sanctions.
-We may also be required to restate our financial statements from prior periods.
+Additionally, ineffective internal control over financial reporting could expose us to increased risk of fraud or misuse of corporate assets and subject us to potential delisting from Nasdaq, regulatory investigations and civil or criminal sanctions.
+We may also be required to restate our financial statements for prior periods.